 Plan for success and regularly assess your program for ways to improve it for your partners.

-Maintain a promotional calendar that you share with your partners each quarter so that they are aware of your key promotional dates.
-You may have certain sales dates that go beyond the standard retail dates of Presidents’ Day, Memorial Day, Black Friday, and Thanksgiving.
+Maintain a promotional calendar that you share with your partners each quarter so they know your key promotional dates.
+Certain sales dates may go beyond the standard retail dates of Presidents’ Day, Memorial Day, Black Friday, and Thanksgiving.

 - Is your product affected by the seasons?